htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

  ``DiskUsage``:
     Amount of disk space (KiB) in the HTCondor execute directory on the execute machine that this job has used.
-An initial value may be set at the job’s request, placing into the job’s submit description file a setting such as
+An initial value may be set at the job's request, placing into the job's submit description file a setting such as

     ::